UoW-CPC/rabbda-university-portal/postgres/README.md

 cp /tmp/grades_high_school.csv grades_high_school.csv
 cp /tmp/grades_university.csv grades_university.csv
 ```
-If you now run ls you can see the files listed in your working directory.
+If you run the ls command you can see the files listed in your working directory.
 To see the content of each file run the command 'cat filename', example:

 ```
 cat students.csv